gianni-rosato/svt-av1-psy/Docs/Appendix-Global-Motion.md

 The first two are related to the generation of inter-intra compound candidates.
 The third is related to the injection of inter-inter compound candidates.

-With respect to ranking the global motion candidates, the current implementation uses the specific class (```CAND_CLASS_8```) that adds a dedicated path for those candidates.
-This allows some of the those candidates to survive until the last and most costly stage of the mode decision process.

 ## 3. Optimization of the algorithm